-Appendix M was not used to disposition any inspection findings in December 2017.
+Appendix M was used to disposition three green inspection findings during this reporting period.
+Two of these findings were associated with spent fuel pool water inventory and one was associated with post-Fukushima safety enhancements.
+In all three cases, the use of Appendix M was directed by another SDP appendix.
 38. Please provide the status of potential changes to the Reactor Oversight Process, and identify any changes that may require Commission approval prior to implementation.